All Books

 by Thomas Phelan PhD

-Use a simple three-step method to stop unwanted behavior without drama.
+Learn a simple, three-step method to stop unwanted behavior without yelling.

 Key Takeaways

-• Use the 1-2-3 counting method for consistent discipline.
+• Use a simple counting method for clear and consistent discipline.

 Who Should Read